gemseo/gemseo/doc_src/disciplines/ode_discipline.rst

 ODE disciplines
 ===============

-The typical workflow is to define a list of :class:`ODEDiscipline` s from a list of :class:`ODEProblem` s, then execute the list of disciplines like any other.
+The typical workflow is to define a list of :class:`.ODEDiscipline` s from a list of :class:`.ODEProblem` s, then execute the list of disciplines like any other.

 .. image:: ../_images/ode/ode-discipline-workflow.png